StackItHQ/pes-Ambar2003/README.md

 ## Developer's Section
 *Add your video here, and your approach to the problem (optional).
 Leave some comments for us here if you want, we will be reading this :)*

+Planned-out-approach
+I tried two approaches to solve this problem but none of them worked properly:
+1.Using Express.js:
+  i.I enabled Google Sheets API and linked the sheets with the express.js file After creating a credentials.json by making a service account. ii.Then I used Insomnia to give an API call after passing the range and value in the Body in json format. iii.
+After giving the API call it worked.
+The Google Sheets got updated! iv.But beyond that I was not able to do anything!
+I tried using Google script to synchronize but it requires a web hook to do that!

+2.Using php:
+It consists of two main parts:

+PHP Script:

+Receives JSON data containing product information from the Google Sheet.
+Parses the JSON data into a PHP array.
+Inserts each product record into the zstockprod table in the MySQL database.
+JavaScript Function:

+Reads product data from a specified Google Sheet.
+Converts the data into a JSON format.
+Sends the JSON data to the PHP script using a POST request.

+I also used ngrok so that google App Script can access my localhost server. ngrock makes your localhost server publicly available!

+In simple words

+1. Create Google Spreadsheet
+2. Create Google App Script
+3. Create Table @ MySQL Database
+4. Create PHP Program
+5. Start ngrok (ngrok http 80)
+6. Test

+It failed at the fourth step!
+It wouldn't authorize the crdentials and this approrach also failed!